csc-training/geocomputing/python/roihu/README.md

 		* With different Python libraries: `multiprocessing`, `joblib` and `dask`.
 		* With external tools like `GNU parellel` and array jobs.

 If unsure, start with Dask, it is one of the newest, most versatile and easy to use.
-But Dask has many options and alternatives, `multiprocessing` might be easier to learn at first and is included in all Python installations by default. `multiprocessing` and `joblib` are suitable for maximum of one node (max 40 cores in Puhti).
+But Dask has many options and alternatives, `multiprocessing` might be easier to learn at first and is included in all Python installations by default. `multiprocessing` and `joblib` are suitable for maximum of one node (max 384 cores in Roihu).
 Dask can run also multi-node jobs.

 ## Example case